reallyreadit/blog/_posts/2019-11-10-readups-next-chapter.markdown

 </p>
 <br>
 <p>
 	There are at least two takeaways here.
 First, Friday was bangin’.
-The [AOTD about Mister Rogers](read:the-atlantic_my-friend-mister-rogers) was, indeed, wonderful, but our guess is that the bump had more to do with the big update to the Notifications system which rolled out Wednesday night into Thursday morning.
+The <a href="https://readup.com/read/the-atlantic/my-friend-mister-rogers">AOTD about Mister Rogers</a> was, indeed, wonderful, but our guess is that the bump had more to do with the big update to the Notifications system which rolled out Wednesday night into Thursday morning.
 (Yes, it was a long, late night.)
 Overall, platform engagement on Readup always plummets on weekends, so we’ll need to continue to keep an eye on this to know for sure what’s going on.
 </p>
 <p>
 	The second takeaway involves the overall scale - those double-digit numbers on the y-axis.
 I wish I could say that those values were “in thousands” or something like that, but the truth is that we’re still just super tiny.
 Over fourteen hundred people have created accounts on Readup, but we’re still on treacherously thin ice. <em>If you’re reading this email, please know how thankful we are that you exist!</em>